FelipeRT98/Drops/README.md

 ## Usage instructions

-To **preview** the screensaver, right-click on Drops.scr and choose Test.
+To **preview** the screensaver, right-click on Drops.scr and select Test.

 To **set** it as the screensaver: